ches-001/metatune/readme.md

 ...
 ```

-In this task, we hope to find the best classification algorithm and its hyperparameters that best maximize objective, which happens to be the average sum of f1, recall and precision metrics.
+In this task, we hope to find the best classification algorithm and its hyperparameters that best maximizes the  objective, which happens to be the average sum of f1, recall and precision metrics.

-After running this, we can retrieve the best optuna trial and build a model out of it for further finetuning with more data, like so:
+After running this, we can retrieve the best optuna trial and build a model out of it for further fine-tuning with more data, like so:

 ```python
 sampled_model = metatune.build_sampled_model(study.best_trial)
 ```
-**Note** that the models returned are purely sci-kit-learn models, thus the reason the regular `fit(...)` and `predict(...)` methods can be called on them.
+**Note** that the models returned are purely scikit-learn models, thus the reason the regular `fit(...)` and `predict(...)` methods can be called on them.

 <br>
 <br>